ankurchavda/SparkLearning/README.md

 --------------------------
 10. What are Transformations?
 Spark Transformations are functions that produce a new RDD from an existing RDD.
 An RDD Lineage is built when we apply Transformations on an RDD.
 Basic Transformations are - map and filter.
 After the transformation, the resultant RDD is always different from its parent RDD.
 It can be smaller (e.g. filter, count, distinct, sample), bigger (e.g. flatMap(), union(), Cartesian()) or the same size (e.g. map).
-– Narrow dependency: RDD operations like map, union, filter can operate on a single partition and map the data of that partition to resulting single partition.
-These kinds of operations which maps data from one to one partition are referred to as Narrow operations.
-Narrow operations don’t require to distribute the data across the partitions.
+– Narrow dependency: RDD operations like map, union, filter can operate on a single partition and map the data of that partition to the resulting single partition.
+These kinds of operations that map data from one to one partition are referred to as Narrow operations.
+Narrow operations don’t require distributing the data across the partitions.
 Each partition of the parent RDD is used by at most one partition of the child RDD.
-– Wide dependency: RDD operations like groupByKey, distinct, join may require to map the data across the partitions in new RDD.
+– Wide dependency: RDD operations like groupByKey, distinct, join may require mapping the data across the partitions in the new RDD.
 These kinds of operations which maps data from one to many partitions are referred to as Wide operations
 Each partition of the parent RDD may be depended on by multiple child partitions.
 --------------------------
 11. What are Actions?